AdKats/AdKats/README.md

     subset of role keys.
     Spectators are immune to AFK kicks.
 </p>
-<h3>Internal SpamBot with Whitelist</h3>
+<h3>SpamBot with Whitelist</h3>
 <p>
-    The internal SpamBot is much akin to that found in other plugins, with a few added bells and whistles.
+    The SpamBot is much akin to that found in other plugins, with a few added bells and whistles.
     Automatic messages can be set in separate lists for say, yell, and tell options.
     Each list has its own interval that can be customized, the defaults being 300, 600, and 900 seconds, respectively.
 </p>